UW Huskies hire Jody Wynn to replace Mike Neighbors as women’s basketball coach

 Of everything they accomplished together, Osahor said Thursday night that she’s most proud of how they pulled off this grand renaissance.

 “Just bringing Washington basketball back to new heights and just the whole Seattle community and everybody being proud of us and supporting us,” Osahor said.
 “We had a lot of support that hasn’t been there for years now.
 Brining that back to the city was special.
-Everyone always talks about the Sonics not being there anymore, it was great that there was another basketball team here, and especially that it was a women’s basketball team.”
+Everyone always talks about the Sonics not being there anymore; it was great that there was another basketball team here, and especially that it was a women’s basketball team.”

-The Huskies will, however, return freshman guard Aarion McDonald and junior Natalie Romeo who both saw extensive action this season.
+The Huskies will, however, return freshman guard Aarion McDonald and junior Natalie Romeo, who both saw extensive action this season.

 “I am thrilled to be part of such a prestigious university and to build on a tremendous women’s basketball culture that has been established at Washington,” Wynn said in a release.
 “The city of Seattle loves basketball, and I’m excited to bring our family there and to build a wonderful family environment within our program.”

-Prior to her tenure at Long Beach State, Wynn was the senior assistant coach, head of scouting and recruiting coordinator at USC, where she helped recruit the nation’s top-ranked recruiting class in 2006.
+Prior to her tenure at Long Beach State, Wynn was the senior assistant coach, head of scouting and recruiting coordinator at USC, where she helped put together the nation’s top-ranked recruiting class in 2006.

 Wynn started her coaching career as an assistant at Pepperdine in 1996-97, where she got her master’s in education.
 She’s a USC alum.